bertmelis/bertmelis.github.io/_posts/2022-12-19-1-Containerized-Nginx-and-Letsencrypt.md

 podman run -it --rm -p 80:80 -v ~/nginx/data/letsencrypt:/etc/letsencrypt:z -v ~/nginx/log:/var/log:z certbot/certbot certonly --standalone --key-type ecdsa --rsa-key-size 4096 -d sub.domain.tld
 ```

-Certbot will ask you a few questions such as your e-mailaddress and if you could agree with their terms.
+Certbot will ask you a few questions such as your e-mail address and if you could agree with their terms.
 I assume you do.
 This info will be stored so you can automate the command when renewing.
 You can provide multiple domains by adding extra `-d domain` arguments.

 Now that you have the certificates, you can start Nginx: